djeada/Git-Notes/notes/03_making_changes.md

 git reset --hard HEAD~
 ```

+Use this command only when you are certain that you want to remove the last commit and its changes permanently.

 ### Editing Commit Messages

 Sometimes, after committing changes, you realize that your commit message could be clearer or more descriptive.
 Fortunately, Git allows you to amend your commit messages.
 Here’s how to do it:

+Clear and accurate commit messages enhance the readability of your project's history.
+Editing commit messages ensures that each commit accurately reflects the changes made, which is especially important for collaborative projects.

 #### Edit the Message of the Most Recent Commit